 An influential group of MPs has urged the government to seek assurances from Washington that the Patriot Act would not be used to access personal data contained in the UK census, if it is outsourced to US defence contractor Lockheed Martin.
-The cross-party Treasury Select Committee is making the call today as part of the results …
+The cross-party Treasury Select Committee is making the call today as part of the …

 We've got nutters running around trying to blow up children in Pizza restaurants in Exeter, what we really need is assurance that the US aren't going to access information on grounds of their national security.

 This sounds like a back covering moment from our worthless MPs.
 They know the yanks will look, they know it, but they don't want the blame if it gets out.
 If they were concerned, why outsource it?
 My Answer, because they're snivelling incompetent tossers.
 Thank god they're leaving in 2 years.

 If they outsource this census to an American company then I will refuse to fill in the forms.
 It is as simple as that.
 I shall just cross out the form and write on it 'I refuse to provide my details while this census is in the hands of an untrustworthy foreign nation' or something like that.
 Take me to court Herr Brown and I will take it all the way to the European courts!